 Minimise the toiletries you’re using

 Avoid sprays when buying personal care products.
-You may well find yourself using less hairspray, body sprays and so forth if you’re not socialising as much as you were pre-pandemic.
+You may well find yourself using less hairspray, body sprays and so forth if you’re still working from home and not socialising as much as you were pre-pandemic.

 Use your cooker hood